ministryofjustice/moj-design-system/app/views/get-started/deploying-your-prototype/README.md

 Automatic deploys mean that every push to the `master` branch will deploy a new version of this app.

 1. from the pipeline view app in production click the small dropdown icon within the tile
-2. select 'Configure automatic deploys...''
+2. select 'Configure automatic deploys...'
 3. you'll see a dialogue asking you to choose a branch to deploy the default branch is `master` you'll normally want to retain this default
 4. click the 'Enable Automatic Deploys' button